phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 The fastlane action itself expects a string to specify the type of bump, which should be either "major", "minor" or "patch".

-So how do we invoke fastlane from a Github action?
+So how do we invoke fastlane from a GitHub action?

 ## Creating a reusable bumper action